TheOdinProject/curriculum/foundations/installations/installation_overview.md

 #### Windows

-Windows **is not natively supported** by The Odin Project, or on our Discord server; however, if you're currently using Windows you can use either a virtual machine or dual boot to keep your Windows install while creating your development environment in Linux.
+Windows, by itself, **is not natively supported** by The Odin Project, or on our Discord server.
+Because many of the tools you'll be using were written with a Linux environment in mind, you'll need to have to one even if you plan to use Windows as your development OS.
+If you are currently using Windows you can use one of the following options to create your development environment:

+* A VirtualBox Virtual Machine
+* Dual-boot Ubuntu installation
+* Windows Subsystem for Linux

 A **virtual machine** is an emulation of a computer that runs within your existing OS.
 It allows you to use another operating system inside of a program on your current operating system (e.g. Running Linux inside of Windows).
 Virtual machines are as simple to install as any other program and are risk free.
 If you don't like Linux, you can easily remove the virtual machine.
 Virtual machines are a great way for new developers to get started quickly.